Kristen Britain: Career

-Literary career

-Kristen Britain's first novel, "Green Rider", was published by DAW Books in November 1998.
-It was nominated in 1999 for both the Locus Award for Best First Novel and the William L. Crawford - IAFA Fantasy Award, short Crawford Award.
-The fourth novel in her Green Rider series, "Blackveil", was nominated for the 2011 Goodreads Fantasy Award.
+Kristen Britain's first novel, Green Rider, was published by DAW Books in November 1998.
+It was acclaimed as an influential work of fantasy fiction and nominated for the Locus Award for Best First Novel and the William L. Crawford - IAFA Fantasy Award, or Crawford Award.
+Green Rider introduces us to Karigan, "a young woman who went from being expelled from school to entering a world filled with dangerous magic."
+The book grew into a series of nine books (as of 2024) comprising an epic fantasy adventure based in a medieval world called Sacoridia.
+The fourth volume in the series, Blackveil, was nominated for the 2011 Goodreads Fantasy Award.